intel/neural-compressor/docs/metrics.md

 ## Builtin metric support list

-LPOT supports some builtin metrics that polularly used in industry.
-Pleaes refer to 'examples/helloworld/tf_example1' about how to config a builtin metric.
+LPOT supports some builtin metrics that popularly used in industry.
+Please refer to 'examples/helloworld/tf_example1' about how to config a builtin metric.

 #### TensorFlow